Imran Khan urges government to hold talks on election date - ExBulletin

 Imran Khan urges government to hold talks on election date

-PTI Chairman Imran Khan on Friday invited the PDM-led government to discuss the possibility of a snap general election and warned that if they dissolve the assemblies in two provinces, about 66% of Pakistan would have to vote for by-votes.
+ISLAMABAD, DECEMBER 2: PTI Chairman Imran Khan on Friday invited the PDM-led government to discuss the possibility of a snap general election and warned that if it dissolves the assemblies in two provinces, about 66 percent of the Pakistan is expected to vote for by-elections. .

 Give us a date for the elections or we will dissolve the KP and Punjab assemblies, Khan said in a video address to the PTI Parliamentary Party of Punjab from his Lahore residence at Zaman Park.

-“We have the full support of the PML-Q. CM Punjab Chaudhry Pervez Elahi will dissolve the provincial assembly at my request.”
+“We have full support from PML-Q. CM Punjab Chaudhry Pervez Elahi will dissolve the provincial assembly at my request.

 He said PTI’s demand for an early general election was an integral part of PTI’s determination to support the country’s economy as the party was fully focused on getting Pakistan back on its feet.